WorkAdventure requires a recent browser. It is compatible with the latest versions of:

 - Your email is used as a login, to retrieve your password -should you forget it-, and, rarely, to send news about the WorkAdventure service or legal changes.
 You can opt-out of the newsletter anytime.
 Your email is not shared with third parties.

-- Members data can contain name, email addresses of members, position, biography...
-This data is not verified by WorkAdventure.
-Members email is not used by WorkAdventure and no mail will be sent to the members by us.
+- Members data can contain names, email addresses of members, position, biography… This data is not verified by WorkAdventure.
+Members email is not used by WorkAdventure and no mail will be sent to the members by us unless they request it (for instance, for resetting a password).
 It will not be shared with third parties.

 - The organization administrator is responsible for the privacy of the members he/she manages.
 In particular, he/she must ensure the members granted a proper authorization for their data to be hosted on WorkAdventure servers.